Law of thought

+While there are some contemporary philosophers of logic who consider that logical laws can be regarded as constitutive of rational thought, they too reject the old view of logic as the "three laws".

 Overview

 The law of identity can be written symbolically as a = a.
 The law of non-contradiction can be written ¬(p ∧ ¬p). and the law of excluded middle: p ∨ ¬p.
 The a refers to singular terms; while the p refers to propositions, or whole sentences.
 In propositional logic, there is no law of identity.

-History of Philosophy
+History

 Leibniz

 Gottfried Wilhelm Leibniz claimed that the law of identity, which he expresses as "Everything is what it is", is the first primitive truth of reason which is affirmative, and the law of noncontradiction is the first negative truth (Nouv.
 Ess.
 IV, 2, § i), arguing that "the statement that a thing is what it is, is prior to the statement that it is not another thing" (Nouv.
 Ess.
 IV, 7, § 9).
 Wilhelm Wundt credits Gottfried Leibniz with the symbolic formulation, "A is A."